The pros and cons of matt and gloss kitchen finishes

 If you’re one for getting easily irritated by smudges and fingerprints on your kitchen tops, then the matt finish will definitely overcome this problem.
 This style helps to conceal any imperfections, making it more difficult to notice stains due to the lack of light, exposing them to the naked eye.

 Have a look at the photo below.
-Notice how the consistency in the dark colouring provides it with a fuller look compared to the red kitchen above with the gloss finish.
+Notice how the dark colouring consistency provides it with a fuller look compared to the red kitchen above with the gloss finish.
 A matt kitchen will add real depth to the chosen colour.

-The consistency of the colours combined with the soft and smooth feel of the kitchen tops provides a stunning and sharp look that accentuates an aura of sophistication.
+The consistency of the colours combined with the kitchen tops' soft and smooth feel provides a stunning and sharp look that accentuates an aura of sophistication.